 The Complexities of Unsafe Premises Cases

 Premises liability claims are some of the most complex personal injury cases.
-An attorney must identify the status of the claimant, the responsibility of the property owner, and present evidence that meets all of the proof requirements.
-At Nelson & Smith, we know what Middle Georgia courts require to move a case forward, and we understand how devastating an unsafe premises accident can be for our clients.
+An injury attorney must identify the status of the claimant, the responsibility of the property owner, and present evidence that meets all of the proof requirements.
+At Nelson & Smith, we know what Middle Georgia courts require to move a case forward, and our injury lawyers in Macon understand how devastating an unsafe premises accident can be for our clients.

 We prepare every case as if we are going to trial.
 In doing so, we can often reduce the amount of time it takes to secure a fair settlement.
 Our firm has access to a network of experts who specialize in safety regulations, accident recreation, and injuries so that we can piece together the evidence that supports your claim.

 Our personal injury lawyers will work hard to uncover every detail of your case and hold the responsible party accountable for negligent maintenance.
 Whether you broke a hip because of a slippery floor or your child fell into an unfenced swimming pool, we hope you remember the name Nelson & Smith.
 We’re here to act as your compassionate advisors and aggressive legal counsel.
 For a free case evaluation, contact our Macon office today.